 Whatever the difference between Zahedi the filmmaker and Caveh the subject, and it’s not clear there is much difference, neither concerns themselves with censorship.
 They speak directly to the audience about addictions, compulsions, failures, and insecurities.
 They not only include the sordid details that most public figures take time to scrub from their bios but underline and emphasize them wherever possible.
 Caveh Zahedi is not unique in narcissism.
 He may, however, be unique among directors in his unwillingness to flatter the narcissism of his audience.
 Jonathan Rosenbaum describes the essential role of self-love in urbane movie-going, writing that movies “owe much of their appeal to their capacity to function as Narcissus pools, offering glamorous and streamlined identification figures to authenticate our most treasured self-images.”
 Other indie filmmakers show us the world as an educated liberal is meant to understand it and present even their worst foibles as charming and relatable imperfections.
 Zahedi shows the world in all its frustrations and suggests the way we might behave1 with a camera in our hands.

-Watching any of Zahedi’s films raises — and, then, answers — questions about his relative obscurity.
+Zahedi’s films raise — and, then, answer — questions about his relative obscurity.
 A commitment to warts-and-all filmmaking has helped ensure Zahedi will never realize uncomplicated success or earn unqualified praise.
 At one point in A Portrait of Caveh Zahedi as a Complete Failure, the short memoir included with Factory 25’s collection of Zahedi’s work, the filmmaker describes surreptitiously removing Boehm’s article from his future in-laws’ copies of the Times.
 Though Boehm mostly raved about Zahedi’s masterful video diary, In the Bathtub of the World, he also referenced some of the film’s more shocking revelations, most notably slapping his partner.
 Another troubling confession comes when Caveh admits to fantasizing about his film school students.
 The fantasies and compulsive behavior presage a similar, more explicitly “confessional” moment in his subsequent doc-fiction hybrid I Am a Sex Addict.
 Zahedi’s highest profile film won him that Gotham Award and features admissions that continually complicate our relationship with the man on screen.

 A safer introduction to Zahedi’s personality and filmmaking style, his first direct-address masterpiece, predates I Am a Sex Addict by a decade.
 Zahedi shot I Was in a Film Starring Laura Dern behind the scenes of Citizen Ruth2 (Alexander Payne, 1996), an Oscar nominee from a director whose continued success with audiences and the Academy remains as baffling as Zahedi’s obscurity is both frustrating and understandable.
 The ten-minute short follows Caveh as he kicks off a character actor career that will prove short-lived, possibly because he can’t play anyone other than Caveh.
 I Was in a Film Starring Laura Dern evinces that someone so emphatically themselves cannot be made to fit a scripted role.